Springbar Skyliner vs Classic Jack 140 (I Own Both)

 But the Skyliner comes with two additional awning poles to support the rear awning as well.
 And an amazing feature on the Skyliner is that you can actually attach the anwing poles directly to the sidewalls on front and back, then guy them out to a stake for better stability in high winds.

-Springbar skyliner with poles attached either side of door
+Springbar Skyliner with poles attached either side of door

 Being able to use the awning poles for structural support in windy conditions is a big bonus for bad weather.